 - Deny your claim if there isn’t evidence that you were injured on the job

 - If your employer attempts to stop or modify your workers’ compensation benefits.
-Your employer and the insurance company may try to reduce or eliminate your benefits by issuing certain medical examinations or finding vocational experts to assert that you are ready to go back to work even when you are not.
-An attorney will protect your rights to workers’ compensation if you are still affected by your job injuries.
+Your employer and the insurance company may try to reduce or eliminate your benefits by requesting medical examinations or finding vocational experts to assert that you are ready to go back to work, even when you are not.
+An attorney will protect your rights.

 - If your employer asks you to attend a medical examination or see a specific doctor.
 Some employers will attempt to control their employees’ medical treatment by instructing them that they can only see doctors from a specific list.
 In most cases, this is not true.
 A lawyer will make sure that you’re receiving quality medical treatment for your work injury.

 - If there was a third party involved in your work injury.
 Sometimes there are third parties involved in work injuries, which could mean an additional settlement for those injured on the job.
 For example, if a truck driver got into an accident because of another driver while making a delivery, the truck driver may have a motor vehicle lawsuit against the other driver.